In this analysis, we have analysed 7 popular AI models to test how well they process digital invoices without pre training or any fine tuning.

 This report evaluates and compares the performance of seven distinct methods for invoice recognition across varying years and digitization formats.
 The focus is on assessing their accuracy in extracting key invoice fields, which is critical for automation and data processing workflows.
 The following solutions are analyzed:

-The analysis builds upon previous findings in Invoice Extraction Accuracy 2 to provide an updated and comprehensive comparison.
+The analysis builds upon previous findings in a February 2025 report to provide an updated and comprehensive comparison.

 To ensure a structured and fair evaluation, a standardized dataset of invoices from different years was used.
 The methodology included: